wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 You create an Optional Resource Template to enable the deployment of a jumpbox, named jumpbox_enabled.json

-Redis will use just a single node type, so you’ll create a single Member Resource Template named node-resources.json.
+Redis will use just a single node type, so you'll create a single Member Resource Template named node-resources.json.

-With Redis, you’ll want to install each individual node and then, once all nodes are installed you’ll want to set up the cluster.
+With Redis, you'll want to install each individual node and then, once all nodes are installed you'll want to set up the cluster.
 You have scripts to accommodate both of these, redis-cluster-install.sh and redis-cluster-setup.sh.

 ### Linking the templates